How do I register for classes?

 I am an undergraduate student and I have transfer credits from another institution.
 Can they be applied to my music degree at Georgia State?

-If you have transfer credit that is not currently being used toward a degree requirement, but you feel it may be applicable, please be sure to first meet with your academic advisor.
-Together you can review your degree requirements and the unused credits from your previous institution.
-Your advisor will contact the Undergraduate Director in the School of Music and request they review the potential course substitutions.
-With permission from the Undergraduate Director, course substitutions can be made.
-Please remember, these substitutions are not guaranteed as curriculum varies at every institution.
+If you have transfer credit that is not currently being used toward a degree requirement, but you feel it may be applicable, please complete the Undergraduate Transfer Credit Request Form below.
+These credits will be reviewed by the Undergraduate Director of the School of Music for degree applicability.
+If they’re deemed equivalent to any GSU School of Music courses, our office will request your academic evaluation be updated with use of those credits.
+Please remember, substitutions are not guaranteed as curriculum varies at every institution.

 I am a graduate student and I have credits from another institution.
 Can they be applied to my music degree at Georgia State?